o-ran-sc/nonrtric/sdnc-a1-controller/oam/installation/sdnc-a1/README.md

-This module builds the sdnc-a1-northbound which inturn creates the nonrt-ric-api-provider & nonrt-ric-api-model bundles.
+This module is responsible for creating Docker images.
+The feature installers are added into the docker images so that it can be installed in karaf server.

 To compile, run "mvn clean install".